Katharine Burr Blodgett: Work at General Electric

-Blodgett also invented the color gauge, a method to measure the molecular coatings on the glass to one millionth of an inch.
-The gauge employs the concept that different thicknesses of coatings are different colors.
+Blodgett also invented a color gauge, a method to measure the thickness of molecular coatings on glass to the nearest one millionth of an inch.
+The gauge employed the concept that different thicknesses of coatings are different colors.
 While examining the layering of stearic acid on a glass plate, she realized that the addition of each layer, about 2/10,000,000 inch thick, reliably changed the color of the plate.
 Before her invention, the best measurement instruments were only accurate to a few thousandths of an inch.
 Her glass "ruler" much more precisely showed the progression of colors and their corresponding thicknesses.
 Measuring thickness became as simple as matching colors.
+The color gauge was marketed for a time by General Electric.

 Blodgett and Langmuir also worked on improvements to the light bulb.
 Their studies on electrical discharges in gases helped lay the foundations for plasma physics.

 Blodgett was issued eight U.S. patents during her career.
 She was the sole inventor on all but two of the patents, working with Vincent J. Schaefer as co-inventor.
-Blodgett published over 30 technical papers in various scientific journals and was the inventor of poison gas adsorbents, methods for deicing aircraft wings, and improving smokescreens.
+Blodgett published over 30 technical papers in various scientific journals.
+Her research also included the investigation of methods for deicing aircraft wings, and improving smokescreens during WWII.

 Personal life

-Blodgett never married and lived a vibrant life, living in a Boston marriage for many years with Gertrude Brown, who came from an old Schenectady family.
-For another period she also lived with Elsie Errington, the English-born director of a nearby girls' school.
-"The household arrangement freed Blodgett from most domestic responsibilities—except for making her famous applesauce and popovers."
-Unfortunately, she did not leave any personal papers with her thoughts about her long-term relationships with these women.
+Blodgett bought a home in Schenectady overlooking her birthplace, and spent most of her adult life there.
+Blodgett was an active community member and indulged in various hobbies.
+She was known for her contributions to civic affairs, including roles in the Travelers Aid Society and the General Electric employees' club.
+Her interests spanned gardening, astronomy, antiquing, and playing bridge with friends.
+She was an actress in her town's theater group and volunteered for civic and charitable organizations.
+She had a sharp wit and was known for writing an occasional funny poem.

+Blodgett spent time during the summer at a camp at Lake George in upstate New York, where other General Electric scientists also owned property, and she pursued her love of gardening.
+Even after retiring in 1963, Blodgett continued her horticultural experiments, demonstrating her lifelong commitment to exploration and discovery.
+She died in her home on October 12, 1979, leaving behind a legacy of innovation, resilience, and breaking barriers for women in science and engineering.

 Blodgett's niece and namesake was astrophysicist and civil servant Katharine Blodgett Gebbie.
-In an autobiographical memoir, Gebbie recalled that on family visits her Aunt Blodgett:
+In an interview, Gebbie recalled that on family visits her Aunt Katie: